jibasham/land/comparing_areas.md

 ## Executive Summary

-This comprehensive analysis evaluates seven northeastern US regions for land acquisition by an eight-adult, seven-child group seeking climate-resilient property suitable for part-time use transitioning to potential full-time community development.
+This comprehensive analysis evaluates seven northeastern US regions for land acquisition by an eight-adult, eight-child group seeking climate-resilient property suitable for part-time use transitioning to potential full-time community development.
 The evaluation prioritizes peak summer temperature mitigation above all other factors, reflecting the group's primary climate change adaptation concerns.

 ### Key Findings